Westerbeck and Meyerowitz (R2) are calling street photography as:

-Robert Frank (born 1924 in Zürich, Switzerland) and his photographic book 'The Americans', "(some data on this series)" published in 1958 summed up the American life-style in a way that no one had covered before and the book was heavily influential on the style of many photographers.
+Robert Frank (1924-2019) and his photographic book 'The Americans', (-> attached some data on this series) published in 1958 summed up the American life-style in a way that no one had covered before and the book was heavily influential on the style of many photographers.

 Robert Frank often has combined the everyday life with symbols, like the juke box, or the American flag to a series of iconographs on the time and place.

 'I saw this guy take photographs.

 And I want to be a photographer.